PNaveenVarma/PNaveenVarma/README.md

 <img src="https://cdn-icons-png.flaticon.com/512/281/281769.png" height="30" width="30">  naveenvarmap7666@gmail.com

 Hey by the way can you decode this?
-Hint: My name dude, Just kidding :) you can find the answer at the end.
+Hint: it's my name, Just kidding 😄 you can find the answer at the end.

 <img src="https://www.rd.com/wp-content/uploads/2020/10/Rebus-puzzle.png?fit=700,700" height="150" width="150">